gmac/schema-stitching-handbook/type-merging-interfaces/README.md

 [![Cross-service interfaces](../images/video-player.png)](https://www.youtube.com/watch?v=wPB5oI_Tjik)

 This example explores setting up a GraphQL interface that spans across service boundaries, as described in the [merged interfaces documentation](https://www.graphql-tools.com/docs/stitch-type-merging#merged-interfaces).
-This is an extremely powerful feature made possible by the flexibility of type merging, yet it's easy to overlook.
+This is an easily overlooked feature made possible by the flexibility of type merging.

 **This example demonstrates:**